-The Food Co-op is located in the lower level of the student commons.
-It is set up with shelves, freezers and coolers to hold the perishable and non- perishable items.
-Paper products, cleaning supplies and diapers may also be available.
+The Food Co-op is located in the lower level of the Student Commons.
+It is set up with shelves, freezers, and coolers to hold perishable and non-perishable items.
+Paper products, cleaning supplies, and diapers may also be available.
 The Food Co-op follows the guidelines of the Allen County, Indiana Board of Health as required for our permit to operate.
 This guarantees the proper storage and display of the food items.
-Many students report that 75 percent to 85 percent of their grocery needs are met at this facility.
-Students may shop one day per week.
+Many students report that 75-85% of their grocery needs are met at this facility.
+In exchange for monthly volunteer time, students may shop one day per week.

 - Over the Counter medications are available.

 - School supplies as available in August each year.

 - Layettes of new baby items are given to each family that has an infant born to them.

 - Donated gift cards are distributed at Christmas to students.

 - A handmade quilt, given by quilting groups from around the Synod at Christmas.

 The Co-op relies solely on the generous donations of individuals, congregations, and organizations.
 Most students live on a very limited income while preparing to serve the Church.
 These facilities are truly a blessing to the students and their family members.